 Goal: 3 sets of lowering in 15 seconds

 Step off the box if your chin is already above the bar (or jump up so your chin is above the bar) and lower your body by extending your arms as slowly as possible.
 Aim for at least 15 seconds.

-Phase 3: Leg Assisted Pull-Up
+Phase 3: Leg assisted pull-up

 Goal: Perform 3 sets of 8 reps with the lightest band possible

 Loop a resistance band around the pull-up bar.
-Take an underhand grip on the bar and place both knees or feet into band, crossing your ankles.
+Take an underhand grip on the bar and place both knees (or feet) into a band, crossing your ankles.

 Perform 8 pull-ups (or as many as you can) with a slow, 15-second lowering phase.
-That's 1 set.
-Perform 3 sets with 2 minutes rest between sets.
+That’s 1 set.
+Perform 3 sets with 2 minutes of rest between sets.

 Perform 8 pull-ups (or as many as you can) with a slow 15-second lowering phase.
 That’s 1 set.
 Do 3 sets with 2 minutes rest between sets.
 Once you’re able to complete all reps and sets, move to Phase 4, which requires a partner.

-Phase 4: Partner Pull-Ups
+Phase 4: Partner pull-ups

 Goal: Perform a pull-up without bands

 With a partner nearby, take an underhand grip on the bar and work to perform as many pull-ups as possible.
 Allow a partner to assist you on your way up by supporting you from the hips and pushing up, but always lower on your own.

-Phase 5: Pull-Up
+Phase 5: Pull-up

 Goal: Perform an unassisted pull-up